Talk to AI Assistant

 • Impact: Improved accuracy in diagnosis can lead to early disease detection and more effective treatment plans, potentially saving lives and improving healthcare services.

-b) Automotive - Tesla's Autopilot
+b) AI in Automotive: Tesla’s Self-Driving Autopilot

 • Example Case: Tesla's Autopilot system continues to evolve, utilizing AI-driven sensors and algorithms for semi-autonomous driving.
 It can navigate traffic, change lanes, and park the car automatically.